-Wollondilly Shire Council is preparing a master plan to guide upgrades and investment for Bargo Sportsground, and we’re inviting feedback on our initial concept plan.
+Wollondilly Shire Council now has a Master Plan to guide upgrades and investment for Bargo Sportsground!

-We have engaged sport and recreation consultants Otium Planning Group to assist in preparing the Bargo Sportsground Master Plan.
-Together we’re developing the Master Plan in consultation with the community, key user groups and local Aboriginal groups.
+We engaged sport and recreation consultants Otium Planning Group to assist in preparing the Master Plan.
+After a first phase of community engagement, we developed a draft Master Plan based on feedback received from the community, key user groups and local Aboriginal groups.
+Following the Public Exhibition of the draft Master Plan, feedback was reported back to the elected Council, and the master Plan was adopted in August 2025.

 Previous Consultation and Research

-We will be building on the recent community and stakeholder consultation about sport and recreation needs across the Shire.
-This has given us more insight into the sentiment in Bargo, around the community’s aspirations and vision for local sport and recreation.
+We began the project using the previous community and stakeholder consultation about sport and recreation needs across the Shire and prepared an initial concept plan.
+This gave us more insight into the sentiment in Bargo, around the community’s aspirations and vision for local sport and recreation.
 Best practice examples and research into the local context are also factoring into the planning process.

 An Overview

-Establishing clear vehicle movements throughout the site and opening up vehicle exit off Kader Street (also helping to improve pedestrian safety)
+Established clear vehicle movements throughout the site and opening up vehicle exit off Kader Street (also helping to improve pedestrian safety throughout the site).

-Removing the redundant trotting track and equestrian facilities
+Removal of the redundant trotting track and equestrian facilities.

-Repositioning the children’s playground further from the car parking and entrance road for improved safety – yet still next the amenities
+Repositioning the children’s playground further from the car parking an entrance road for improved safety – yet still adjacent to the amenities.

-Enhancing the youth activity facilities with an upgraded and expanded skate park, pump track and multi-court with rebound wall
+Enhancing the youth activity offerings by way of upgraded and expanded skate park, pump track and multi-court with rebound wall.

-Identifying a new multipurpose sports building that is positioned central to the football field centre line and providing new amenities / change rooms within in the proposed new facility
+Identifying a new multipurpose sports building that is positioned central to the football field centre line and providing new amenities/change rooms etc within in the proposed new facility.

-Improvements to the Bargo Community Hall, envisioning it as a central hub catering to the diverse needs of all clubs and the wider community
+Improvements to the Bargo Community Hall, envisioning it as a central hub to cater to the diverse needs of all clubs and the wider community including an extension for Scouts activities.

-Establishing a short stay RV site within the space.
+Establishment of a short stay RV site within the space (as per a previous Council resolution).

 More Information